Christian Distinctiveness

 Collective Worship

 The Church of England vision for education is educating our children for ‘life in all its fullness’.
-At Kilmersdon Church School our Christian values are based on the teachings of Jesus Christ; Friendship, Perseverance, Trust, Peace, Forgiveness, Hope, Respect.
+At Kilmersdon Church School our Christian values are based on the teachings of Jesus Christ; Friendship, Perseverance, Trust, Peace, Forgiveness, and Hope.
 We focus on one of these each term.
 These Christian Values are explored through daily collective worship and through cross-curricular learning in class.

 These values are embedded in the daily life of the school and have a significant impact on the spiritual, moral, social and cultural development of all members of the school community.